 For those heading here to spend time with their best girlfriends, Colorado’s thriving creative scene offers many activities for gal pals.

-- Only-in-Colorado spa treatments can help you prepare for your next selfie session.
-The Turquoise Wrap at The Peaks Resort & Golden Door Spa in Telluride includes an exfoliating brush massage using Hopi blue cornmeal and a warm, ionized turquoise clay wrap, while The Vail Marriott Mountain Resort & Spa’s Mountain Rescue Facial soothes sunburn and hydrates dry skin after a long day on the slopes.
+Only-in-Colorado spa treatments can help you prepare for your next selfie session.
+The Deep Forest Detox Treatment at The Peaks Resort & Golden Door Spa in Telluride includes exfoliation with a volcanic pumice blend, while The Vail Marriott Mountain Resort & Spa’s Well & Being Alpine Facial hydrates dry skin after a long day on the slopes.
 Discover more ways to enjoy winter indoors.

 Male bonding is an age-old tradition, and from Western bar hopping to sporting events, there are many opportunities in Colorado for like-minded fellas to get together and have a good old time.

-- Colorado’s Western roots will surely lure out your inner wrangler, so embrace the arrival of your cowboy-hat-wearing, cool drink of water before somebody gets hurt.
+Colorado’s Western roots will surely lure out your inner wrangler, so embrace the arrival of your cowboy-hat-wearing, cool drink of water before somebody gets hurt.
 Grab the guys and head to celebrations of Colorado’s Wild West heritage like Denver’s National Western Stock Show (Jan.
-6–21, 2018) or Steamboat Springs’ Winter Carnival (Feb.
-7–11, 2018).
+9–24, 2021) or Steamboat Springs’ Winter Carnival (Feb.
+TBA, 2021).
 A carnival may not sound like a masculine affair, but the obstacle course races, night ski-jumping events and sight of adults on shovels being pulled down main streets will surely convince you otherwise.

 Photo credit: Bob Winsett